 - The Legislative Branch is the main deliberative body of the Student Government Association.
-The Senate is composed of 30 elected/appointed Senators representing ETSU's colleges.
+The Senate is composed of elected and/ appointed Senators representing ETSU's colleges.

 - The Judicial Branch is comprised of the Student Court.
 The Student Court is led by a Chief Justice, who is a member of the President's Cabinet, along with several other associate justices.

 Participating in the SGA

 If you would like to participate in the SGA you can submit the online application form under the Forms link in the left hand navigation.

 Check which area or position you are interested in applying for or volunteering with.